-The previous study (Hofer et al. 2006) could not determine whether then observed effects of adenosine were extracellular, receptor-mediated, or intracellular, resulting from adenosine uptake.
-However, the similarity of the findings when utilizing the artifically prepared selective A3 receptor agonist, which has been synthesized to interact with the cell only via the adenosine receptor system, strongly suggest that the previously observed effects of adenosine are extracellular, receptor-mediated.
-Thus, also conclusions on receptor-mediated hematopoiesis-stimulating effects of adenosine made in a number of earlier in vivo studies utilizing dipyridamole, which prevents the cellular uptake of adenosine and supports thus its receptor action (see a review by Hofer and Pospíšil 2006), are confirmed by the results presented here.
+The previous study (Hofer et al. 2006b) could not determine whether the observed effects of adenosine were extracellular, receptor-mediated, or intracellular, resulting from adenosine uptake.
+However, the similarity of the findings when utilizing the artificially prepared selective A3 receptor agonist, which has been synthesized to interact with the cell only via the adenosine receptor system, strongly suggest that the previously observed effects of adenosine are extracellular, receptor-mediated.
+Thus, also the conclusions on receptor-mediated hematopoiesis-stimulating effects of adenosine made in a number of earlier in vivo studies utilizing dipyridamole, which prevents the cellular uptake of adenosine and supports thus its receptor action (for review see Hofer and Pospíšil 2006), are confirmed by results presented here.

-Our results bear evidence of a higher in vitro efficacy of IB-MECA in comparison with the non-selective action of adenosine, if the ability of potentiation of their effects on the proliferation of GM-CFC in combination with some of the hematopoietic growth factors tested is assessed.
-The range of concentrations of IB-MECA which potentiate the effects of IL-3, an important hematopoietic growth factor, which was reported to have proliferationstimulating effects on multiple hematopoietic progenitror cells (see, e.g., Eder et al. 1997), is wider in comparison with those of adenosine (Hofer et al. 2006).
-Earlier we have observed no significant mutual potentiation of the GM-CFC growth by adenosine with GM-CSF (Hofer et al. 2006), which is considered as a major regulator governing granulocyte and macrophage lineage populations (see, e.g., Fleetwood et al. 2005).
-In the present study, an appropriate statistical treatment of the data has revealed a significant coaction between GM-CSF and IB-MECA on the growth of GM-CFC.
+Our results indicate higher in vitro efficacy of IB-MECA in comparison with the non-selective action of adenosine, if the ability of potentiation of their effects on the proliferation of GM-CFC in combination with some hematopoietic growth factors tested is assessed.
+The range of concentrations of IB-MECA which potentiate the effects of IL-3, an important hematopoietic growth factor, which was reported to have proliferation-stimulating effects on multiple hematopoietic progenitror cells (Eder et al. 1997), is wider in comparison with those of adenosine (Hofer et al. 2006b).
+Earlier we have observed no significant mutual potentiation of the GM-CFC growth by adenosine with GM-CSF (Hofer et al. 2006b), which is considered as a major regulator governing granulocyte and macrophage lineage populations (Fleetwood et al. 2005).
+In the present study, an appropriate statistical treatment of the data has revealed a significant potentiation of the GM-CSF-induced growth of GM-CFC by IB-MECA in the range of concentrations of 0.01 - 1000 nM (see legend to Fig. 3).

-SCF plays a fundamental role as both growth and survival factors for hematopoietic progenitor cells (see, e.g., Smith et al. 2001).
+SCF plays a fundamental role as both growth and survival factor for hematopoietic progenitor cells (Smith et al. 2001).
 Therefore, the finding of mutually potentiating effects of SCF and IB-MECA on the growth of GM-CFC is of interest.
 However, it should be taken into account that the range of effective concentrations of IB-MECA is very narrow (in fact, only one of the concentrations tested).
-Moreover, the effective IB-MECA concentration is rather high (1,000 nM) in comparison with the effective concentrations of adenosine (100 and 250 nM) (Hofer et al. 2006).
+Moreover, the effective IB-MECA concentration is rather high (1000 nM) in comparison with the effective concentrations of adenosine (100 and 250 nM) (Hofer et al. 2006b).

-The previous in vitro study did not reveal any influence of various concentrations of adenosine on the growth-promoting effects of G-CSF on GM-CFC (Hofer et al. 2006).
-This was a surprise because several in vivo studies did document mutually potentiating effects of extracellular adenosine and G-CSF (Hofer et al. 1999, 2001, 2002, Pospíšil et al. 1995b, 1998).
-However, as shown by this study, nor IB-MECA potentiated the effects of G-CSF in any of the concentration tested.
-Since in vivo experiments evaluating the combined action of IB-MECA and G-CSF have not been carried out until now, it remains still to be established whether the lack of mutual potentiation of the effects of these two drugs found in vitro reflects situation in vivo.
+The previous in vitro study did not reveal any influence of various concentrations of adenosine on the growth-promoting effects of G-CSF on GM-CFC (Hofer et al. 2006b).
+This was a surprise because several in vivo studies documented mutually potentiating effects of extracellular adenosine and G-CSF (Hofer et al. 1999, 2001, 2002, Pospíšil et al. 1995b, 1998).
+However, as shown by this study, IB-MECA did not potentiate the effects of G-CSF in any of the concentrations tested.

+Since in vivo experiments evaluating the combined action of IB-MECA and G-CSF have not yet been carried out, it remains to be established whether the lack of mutual potentiation of the effects of these two drugs found in vitro reflects the situation in vivo.